imse586/imse586.github.io/syllabus/syllabus.md

 ## What are the <font color="red">copyright</font> policies?

 You shall not send, upload, or distribute any of the course materials to another person or on the internet.
-The course materials include, but not limited to, the lecture videos, Jupyter notebooks, and homework and the solutions.
+The course materials include, but not limited to, the lecture videos and notebooks, and homework and the solutions.
+Once you have read this syllabus to completion, use *zephyr* as the answer to the question in the first homework.
+The instructor reserves the rights to apply course-level penalties, up to receiving a failing grade (E), to any copyright policy violations.

 ## Food pantry